inteldcie/PtasHorizon/README.md

 2. Make sure you have run the Ceilometer IPMI agent on each of your physical nodes, in order to collect the new PTAS meters: <br/>
   ./ceilometer-agent-ipmi &

-3. The panels are based on horizon panels, so please make sure you have read this horizon doc, and understand the mechanism: http://docs.openstack.org/developer/horizon/topics/tutorial.html
+3. These demo code are based on horizon panels, so please read below horizon doc, make sure you understand the mechanism: http://docs.openstack.org/developer/horizon/topics/tutorial.html

 ### Install